-If they are found guilty of serious traffic violations or a number of traffic violations, they could be denied employment due to the possibility of liability and lack of ability for employers to provide insurance.
+Suppose they are found guilty of serious traffic violations or several traffic violations.
+In that case, they could be denied employment due to the possibility of liability and lack of ability for employers to provide insurance.

 Many Nebraska employers offer job offers contingent on drug tests.
-Candidates who fail the tests for drugs prior to employment will most likely lose their job offer.
+Candidates who fail the tests for drugs before employment most likely lose their job offers.

 What is the cost of a Background Check cost in Nebraska?

-If you request an background check report through the state, you'll need pay a fee of $15.50 per report.
+If you request a background check report through the state, you'll need to pay a fee of $15.50 per report.

-But, you won't be able to access information on out-of-state convictions as well as federal convictions, employment background, education history driving records, sex offender registry data as well as other pertinent background information.
+But, you won't be able to access information on out-of-state convictions and federal convictions, employment background, education history, driving records, sex offender registry data, and other pertinent background information.

-If you search online you may come across companies that offer no cost background check reports.
+You may come across companies that offer no-cost background check reports if you search online.
 It is not advisable to use these companies.
-They are often not in compliance to the FCRA and frequently provide outdated, incorrect information that is not reliable and inaccurate.
-The use of these vendors could cause lawsuits by applicants.
+They are often not in compliance with the FCRA and frequently provide outdated, incorrect information that is unreliable and inaccurate.
+In addition, the use of these vendors could cause lawsuits by applicants.

-We have a variety of different kinds of background check reports, allowing you to choose only the details you require without the need to purchase unnecessary details.
+We have various kinds of background check reports, allowing you to choose only the details you require without the need to purchase unnecessary details.

-If your business will have to purchase 50 or more reports per year then you are able to take advantage of our huge discount on volume orders.
+If your business has to purchase 50 or more reports per year, you can take advantage of our huge discount on volume orders.
 Contact us now for an obligation-free, no-cost quote.

 What is the length of time Background Checks take in Nebraska?

-The length of time required to conduct an background check depends on the method you select.
-If you opt for a DIY method of conducting an background check by sending multiple requests to various institutions, schools, and former employers, you can be sure that the process will take several weeks.
+The length of time required to conduct a background check depends on your selected method.
+If you opt for a DIY method of conducting a background check by sending multiple requests to various institutions, schools, and former employers, you can be sure that the process will take several weeks.

 The necessity of making quick decision-making regarding hiring is yet another factor to think about hiring The Koleman Group LLC.
-The Koleman Group LLC's access to trustworthy databases as well as modern research methods allow us to provide background check reports to our clients in only one or two hours.
+The Koleman Group LLC's access to trustworthy databases and modern research methods allow us to provide background check reports to our clients in only one or two hours.

-Employers in Nebraska it is important to consider background checks before hiring as an essential aspect of the hiring process.
-Through conducting background checks, you will reduce the risk of liability and safeguard your customers employees, customers, and your business operations.
+Employers in Nebraska, it is important to consider background checks before hiring as an essential aspect of the hiring process.
+By conducting background checks, you will reduce the risk of liability and safeguard your customers, employees, and business operations.

-In The Koleman Group LLC, our staff members undergo intensive training and possess the skills and resources to provide FCRA-compliant and precise background check reports quickly.
+In The Koleman Group LLC, our staff members undergo intensive training and possess the skills and resources to quickly provide FCRA-compliant and precise background check reports.